 A large and growing literature has pointed to the importance of trust as a critical component of project stakeholder management and a facilitator of successful project outcomes (cf., Kadefors, 2004).
 Trust here is defined as a conviction that other parties will behave in line with a reasonable range of expectations derived from organizational market reputation and a sense of the individuals whom are representing the other parties (Smyth et al. 2010).
-This adds some nuance to Rousseau et al.’s (1998 p.395) definition of trust as the willingness to be vulnerable, i.e., “the psychological state comprising the intention to accept vulnerability based upon positive expectation of the intentions or behaviors of another” (distrust results when actual behaviour falls outside a reasonable range of expectations).
-Underlying the research and theorizing that have emerged on these two concepts – relational contracting and trust – is the notion that the management of inter-firm relationships in projects can recognize the value in relationship-building, eschewing the traditional contractual relationships which seek to identify and formalize the full spectrum of contracted services and obligations.
-This is not to argue that contracts are inherently wrong, though they may contribute to project process inefficiencies through too-strict codification as well as to act as a safety net in the face of distrust.
-However, a clear advantage of promoting trust and positive relationship development in project partnerships lies in its desirability as an alternative to the transaction costs of monitoring and controlling, thereby making working relationships more efficient.
+This adds some nuance to Rousseau et al.’s (1998 p.395) definition of trust as the willingness to be vulnerable, i.e., “the psychological state comprising the intention to accept vulnerability based upon positive expectation of the intentions or behaviors of another”.
+(Distrust results when actual behaviour falls outside a reasonable range of expectations).
+Underlying the research and theorizing that have emerged on these two concepts – relational contracting and trust – is the notion that the management of inter-firm relationships in projects can recognize the value in relationship-building, eschewing the traditional contractual relationships which seek to identify and formalize the full spectrum of contracted services and obligations so as to act as a safety net in the face of distrust.
+This is not to argue that contracts are inherently wrong, though they may occasionally contribute to project process inefficiencies through too-strict codification.
+A clear advantage of promoting trust and positive relationship development in project partnerships lies in its desirability as an alternative to the transaction costs of monitoring and controlling, thereby making working relationships more efficient (see Chapter X by Clegg et al. )

 There is a critical challenge with this perspective, however, as it seeks to re-orient the historical, western, inter-organizational business paradigm away from the standard, contract-laden obligatory relationships toward one that is, arguably, more positively-focused, yet naïve.
 Essentially, the challenge is: how can we better understand the nature of contractual relationships and trust in project partnerships?
 In a business context, practitioners will be wary of any calls for dispensing with contract rigor as a means to promote trust.
 But the existence of a contract should also not rule out opportunity for two parties engaged in a contractual relationship to develop mutual trust.
 Hypothetically, each party can continuously assess how the other behaves relative to the contract.
 Evidence of trustworthiness that may surface over project time can then provide a basis to build expectations about the other party’s behavior which can be played against the unfolding reality in an iterative fashion.

 This chapter addresses these issues in theory and practice.
-It seeks to first establish a better understanding of relational contracting through the examination of a recent large-scale project: the design and construction of Terminal Five (T5) at Heathrow Airport in London, which has been considered a global exemplar for industry.
+It seeks to first establish a better understanding of relational contracting through the examination of a recent large-scale project: the design and construction of Terminal Five (T5) at Heathrow Airport in London, which was promoted as a global exemplar for industry.
 Each first-tier consultant and contractor in this project entered into a unique contractual relationship with the private developer and project client, British Airports Authority (BAA).
 The case will show that, first, writing a contract that is genuinely relational (as framed by the theory) is not trivial; second, implementing a relational contract is not conflict-free, involving instead mutual adaptation and adjustment by all parties involved; and third, relational contracting as a one-size-fits-all strategy can be interpreted as an overkill for the case of simple transactions that are also part of a complex project.
 This seems to detrimentally affect the perceived effectiveness of the contract, which in turn can undermine the sustainability of a relational contracting strategy over a capital programme time.